 Etsy is an online platform with about 24 million buyers for unique items.
 These items have to be vintage, crafted, or handmade.
 Most people selling on Etsy create their things.
 Others buy their items from other sellers and resell for profit.
 Selling on Etsy is easy and takes the steps below:Create an

-Creating an online shop is an easy step.
+Creating an online shop is a natural step for selling goods online.
 Most buyers will not concentrate so much on the name of the shop but the goods you are selling, therefore, choose a simple name.
-After choosing your shop name, create your shop design.
-Let the design be simple since it really does not matter that much.
+After selecting your shop name, create your shop design.
+Let the model be simple since it does not matter that much.
 A good logo and brand can help in the design of your shop.
-If you are good in graphic design, you can do it yourself otherwise you can always outsource to someone.
+If you are excellent in graphic design, you can do it yourself.
+Otherwise, you can always outsource to someone.

-Whether is a unique item or handmade craft, take good photos of your items from different angles and post on your shop.
+Whether the item is unique or handmade craft or handmade gifts, take good photos from different angles and post on your shop.
 For handmade crafts, you can create beautiful designs in one color and state the different colors they can be available in.
 Here are a few tricks for best photo results:

 - Use props sparingly

 - Have a blurred background but focus on your item

 - Compare photos of other shops to get ideas of how to take your photos